SMotlaq/simple-gamer/README.md

 ![final](git_images/110_4_secondThreshold.jpg?raw=true "Final")

 # Deciding when to click
 This game is so simple and easy.
 If the ball reach to a certain area you have to click on the screen.
 I used a summation of pixel colors.
-If the summation was greater than 10*255 it means the ball is in the right position.
+If the summation was greater than 10*255 it means the ball is at the right position.
 So click!

 - - - -
 ## Contact